E-learning Biostatistics for medical sciences, nursing science, health sciences and epidemiology.

 Q: Will I receive a course certificate after completion of the course?

 A: Once you have completed all chapters you signed up to, you can request for a course certificate by contacting our secretary via email@example.com

 The Clinical Research Unit (CRU), founded in 2006, is an academic research support department providing a range of services to clinical researchers in the Amsterdam UMC, such as data management, quality control, and methodological and statistical support.

 SOWISO is founded in 2010 as a spin-off from the Technical University of Eindhoven.
 SOWISO develops state-of-the-art e-learning solutions for educational institutions and publishers.

 Please contact us for more information

-If you have questions on the course content, pricing, implementation and customization of the course or on the experiences of the AMC in using this course, please e-mail:
+If you have questions on the course content, pricing, implementation and customization of the course or on the experiences of the Amsterdam UMC in using this course, please e-mail: